 Routine has gotten a bad rap!

 Establishing a routine does NOT mean go to the gym everyday and do the exact same thing.
+Establishing a routine can be as simple as getting your eyes checked from www.pecaa.com to help improve your eye sight.
 If gallivanting on an elliptical for 30 min is your routine and call it a day then the lack luster results you see or the need to starve yourself to change the weight on the scale is a reflection of that routine.
 Your daily routine has constant variation in it ? your breakfast changes, your projects at work adjust, you wear different clothes (hopefully), and when you hit the gym we have a different workout ready and planned for you.
 Our ability to vary your workout each time you visit us is the beauty in programming workouts.
 Special knowledge, planning, prep, and goals go into our programming and those who are consistent in our workouts see the results and are thankful for their gym routine.

 Routine helps accomplish goals!